 On June 16, 2022, Plaintiff and the Company's shareholder James Burk filed a verified complaint against the Company in the Delaware Court of Chancery, Case.
 No. 2022-0519, to inspect the books and records of the Company pursuant to Section 220 of the Delaware General Corporation Law.
 Plaintiff seeks production of books and records relating to the management of the Company and its disclosures to potential investors in connection with the Business Combination.
-The matter is currently stayed pending the Company's production of certain documents to satisfy Plaintiff's requests for inspection.
-Plaintiff has demanded an order compelling the Company to comply with Plaintiff's production demands and granting Plaintiff an award of attorney's fees in connection with its prosecution of the matter.
+On March 14, 2023, the Court granted the parties stipulation of dismissal with prejudice, and the matter was closed.
 The Company from time to time responds to books and records requests properly submitted pursuant to applicable Delaware law.
-The Company disputes the allegations in the complaint and intends to vigorously defend the litigation.